Three die in Grand Canyon helicopter crash

-(CNN)Rugged terrain and poor conditions are hindering the rescue of four survivors of a deadly helicopter crash in the Grand Canyon in Arizona, a police official says.
+(CNN)Rugged terrain and poor conditions hindered the rescue of four survivors of a deadly helicopter crash in the Grand Canyon in Arizona, a police official said.

 Three people died when the Papillon Airways EC-130 vessel crashed at approximately 5:20 p.m.
 (7:20 p.m.
-ET) Saturday, police chief Francis E. Bradley Sr. of the Hualapai reservation said.
+ET) Saturday, Police Chief Francis E. Bradley Sr. of the Hualapai reservation said.

 The helicopter had been carrying a pilot and six passengers.